Activity Analysis trust

 Team-level reporting approach

 Output is designed to support leadership decisions about workflows, operating friction, and delivery priorities.
-The intent is to reveal system-level constraints and recoverable capacity, not to rank individuals.
+The system is currently positioned around aggregated team-level reporting, with minimum participant thresholds used to preserve anonymity boundaries.

 Deployment and governance options